it-at-m/opensource.muenchen.de/ospo.md

 ## Team

+In addition to numerous developers from the urban open source community, who contribute ideas, passion and, above all, public code, take care of open source:

 ![Dirk Gernhardt](/people/dirk_gernhardt__150.jpg#right)

 Dr. Dirk Gernhardt heads the Competence Center Software Engineering in the IT department of the City of Munich and holds the role of Open Source Representative.